 In conclusion, orchid species inhabiting shaded habitats produce seeds with smaller E:S ratios (and larger air spaces) and deeper dormancy.
-Under in vitro conditions, these seeds show a defiant germination behaviour, i.e. either demonstrate poor germination levels or require extended chemical pre-treatments for successful germination.
-This pattern is evident in the Orchidoideae and Epidendroideae subfamilies, but with the expansion of available data, it may also be identified in the subfamilies Apostasioideae, Cypripedioideae, and Vanilloideae.
-The decrease in E:S towards shaded niches might signify the increasing dependence of orchids on their symbionts, an extreme case in the reduction of seed and embryo size observed in mycoheterotrophic plants (Leake, 1994).
-While this speculation can explain both the germination behaviour and morphometric traits of orchid seeds, it requires further testing through the examination of the morphology of seeds from additional orchid species and their position on the autotrophy-mycoheterotrophy continuum.
-It is crucial to approach the dominant drivers of orchid seed morphology with caution, especially concerning the shift from epiphytic to terrestrial habits. s.
+Under in vitro asymbiotic conditions, these seeds show defiant germination behaviour, namely demonstrating poor final germination and/or requiring extended chemical pre-treatments for successful germination.
+This pattern is also evident within the Orchidoideae and Epidendroideae subfamilies; an accumulation of data in the future might prove as well that this same pattern holds true in the subfamilies Apostasioideae, Cypripedioideae, and Vanilloideae.
+This, secondary, decrease of E:S in shaded niches following transitions of lineages from the autotrophic to the fully-mycoheterotrophic edge on the mycoheterotrophy continuum, potentially signify the increasing dependence of orchids on their symbionts, an extreme case in the reduction of seed and embryo size observed in mycoheterotrophic plants (Leake, 1994).
+While this hypothesis can explain both the germination behaviour and morphometric traits of orchid seeds, it requires further testing through the examination of the morphology of seeds from additional orchid species and their corresponding position on the autotrophy-mycoheterotrophy continuum.
+It is crucial to approach the dominant drivers of orchid seed morphology with caution, especially concerning the shift from epiphytic to terrestrial habits.
+The E:S ratio (as a proxy of the relative free-air space of an orchid seed) has been considered an adaptation to anemochory in many previous works, mentioned above.
+However, on the basis of our data, we postulate that the evolutionary modification of seed morphology in Orchidaceae (as depicted by the E:S ratio) could be predominantly driven by the increased dependence on fungal symbiosis at the germination stage.
+An alternative postulation could implicate both anemochory and fungal symbiosis as coevolving traits, driving the overall diversification of orchid seed morphology and germination..
 Further research is necessary to elucidate these relationships.

 Orchids rank among the most endangered plant families, with 5 known extinct species and 986 out of 2013 species assessed (48%) classified in a threat category (IUCN, 2024).
 Orchids have nearly twice as many threatened species compared to the totality of all organisms assessed thus far.
 In the forthcoming decades, ex-situ propagation will play a pivotal role in the successful conservation of orchids.
 However, the sheer number of orchid species, coupled with a significant count of endangered ones and the limited resources available for conservation, poses a difficult challenge in developing protocols for the ex-situ propagation of orchid species for conservation purposes.

-The present study suggests the potential predictive value of the E:S ratio for the germination behaviour of orchid species.
-Recognizing patterns in orchid germination behaviour will be pivotal in successfully conserving orchids, ultimately reducing the time required to develop effective conservation protocols.
+The present study suggests the important predictive value of the E:S ratio on germination behaviour of orchid seeds, emphasising the value of relative embryo and seed dimensions (compared to absolute ones) towards a better understanding of orchid seed biology..
+Recognising patterns in orchid germination behaviour will be pivotal in successfully conserving orchids, ultimately reducing the time required to develop effective conservation protocols.
 In future germination investigations, it is imperative to include data on orchid germination in distilled water or water agar.
 Species that germinate promptly under such conditions may exhibit even higher E:S ratios compared to those in the compliant germination category of our research.
 However, data on germination under these conditions are scarce, particularly for epiphytic orchids.
-These species appear to show lower dependence on symbiotic relationships during their early life stages, and information from these cases could contribute to a better understanding of the evolution of seed traits in Orchidaceae.
+These species appear to show lesser dependence on symbiotic relationships during their early life stages, and information from these cases could contribute to a better understanding of the evolution of seed traits in Orchidaceae.

 Acknowledgements

-------
+This work is submitted for publication in partial fulfilment of the requirements for the degree of Doctor of Philosophy (PhD) of S.O.

 Financial Support